Key Information:

 As a result, finance and economics graduates should be good fits for future roles in banking and insurance.
 And the outlook is bright for those who choose to be financial analysts after college, too.
 The U.S. Bureau of Labor Statistics has estimated that there is set to be an 8‑percent increase in the number of positions available to them in the ten years leading up to 2032.

-Moreover, in 2022 financial analysts brought in enviable median salaries of $96,220, according to the bureau.
+Moreover, financial analysts bring in enviable median salaries of $101,910, according to the bureau.

 18. Mechanical Engineering